leimao/Intelligent_Mouse/README.md

 - The micromouse has two strategies when it reached the destination in the first run.
 - Strategy I: Return to the start square and proceed to the second run.
 This is called "incomplete" mode in the micromouse specifications.
 - Strategy II: Keep exploring until it has learned all the information in the maze followed by returning to the start square.
 This is called "complete" mode in the micromouse specifications.
+- The micromouse can also use "intuition" and "heuristics" to accelarte computing.

 ## Scoring